ardencyio/ash/src/content/blog/markdown-styling.md

 ---
-title: "Markdown Style Guide"
+title: "Want to contribute, submit an article?"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Some basic Markdown syntax that can be used when writing Markdown content."
 created: "Jul 01 2022"
 updated: "Mar 07 2023"
 image: "/img/vectors/content.svg"